 This course has been approved for transfer under the CAA as a general education course in English Composition.
 This course has been approved for transfer under the ICAA as a general education course in English Composition.
-(FA and SP).
-State prerequisites: Take one set: Set 1: ENG-090 and RED-090; Set 2: ENG-095; Set 3: DRE-098.
-National ID (CIP) 23.1301.
+(FA, SP, and SU).
+State prerequisites: Take one: DRE-098 or ENG 002.
+National ID (CIP) 23.1301 Writing, General.
 This is a Universal General Education Transfer Component (UGETC) course.
 [SBCC/BOG 02/21/14]